codidact/feature-development/scoped/flag/hold-OP.md

 - If user chooses edit:
     - It's the usual edit interface but make sure the hold notice is visible on the page too (so the user can consult it).
-    - When user submits the edit, the hold notice is removed (for all viewers) but logged in the history.
+    - If the user is TL2, when user submits the edit, the hold notice is removed (for all viewers) but logged in the history.
+    - If the user is TL0 or TL1, the hold notice remains and the user sees a message along the lines of "thanks for your edit; the community will review to see if that addresses the issue" (not those words).

 - If user chooses withdraw:
     - Question is put on hold (no more answers) and "[withdrawn]" is added to end of title.